Phillies

 Crooks ›

-1950: Did Phils fan rob Yanks ace during WS?
+1950: Did Phils fan rob Yanks ace during World Series?

 Tommy Rowan